 Dried citrus shows up in holiday decorations in the form of threaded garlands, and oranges are often studded with cloves for an aromatic tree decoration, like the one in the clove section photo above.

-We also enjoy the sunshine bright zing that citrus adds to spiced fruit drinks, desserts, salads, and savory dishes during the holidays.
+We also enjoy the sunshiney-bright zing that citrus adds to spiced fruit drinks, desserts, salads, and savory dishes during the holidays.

 In addition to adding flavor and punch, citrus fruits help cognitive functioning.
 Their antioxidant components help regulate blood glucose levels and fight cancer cell growth.
-With a hefty dose of natural Vitamin C, tasty citrus also contains a good amount of fiber, which is good for digestion and helps weight loss.
+With a hefty dose of natural Vitamin C, tasty citrus is high in fiber, which is good for digestion and helps weight loss.

 Conclusion